LAYAIraq/frontend-docs/docs/mixins/vue/locale.md

 #### Local
 - `courseLangIsAr`: checks if Arabic script language is set, for rtl shenanigans
-- `i18n`: return local for user language property
+- `i18n`: return locale for user language property
 - `langIsAr`: checks if Arabic script language is set, for rtl shenanigans

 ### Methods